PickNikRobotics/phoebe_ws/src/dual_arm_mobile_hw/README.md

    communication with the on-board microcontroller. \
    NOTE: sometimes the microcontroller does not boot properly and the power button light will continue blinking blue indefinitely, if the light is still blinking after ~4 minutes, reboot the Clearpath using the power button.
-2. Once the power button is solid blue, the e-stop can be released.
-To do so, press the "START" button on the autec wireless e-stop controller.
+2. Once the power button is solid blue, the E-stop can be released.
+To do so, press the "START" button on the Autec wireless E-stop controller.
+NOTE: you may need to press the "START" button a few times.
 3. The light around the "E-STOP RESET" button on the Clearpath base should begin blinking red.
-Press it to release the e-stop.
+Press it to release the E-stop.
 4. At this point the Clearpath base can be teleoperated with the wireless PS4 controller.
 To move the base with the PS4 controller, first connect the controller, then hold the L1 trigger and move the joysticks to teleop the Clearpath base.

 ## MoveIt Pro Startup

-1. Once the Clearpath base has been started and the e-stop has been released, power on the UR arms by pressing the "LEFT UR5" and "RIGHT UR5" buttons on on the platform behind the monitors.
+1. Once the Clearpath base has been started and the E-stop has been released, power on the UR arms by pressing the "LEFT UR5" and "RIGHT UR5" buttons on on the platform behind the monitors.
 You should hear the fans briefly start up and then the Polyscope software should start booting on the monitors.
-2. Once the URs are booted, release their e-stop by pressing the red button in the bottom left corner of the monitor, then press "ON".
+2. Once the URs are booted, release their E-stop by pressing the red button in the bottom left corner of the monitor, then press "ON".
 You may be asked to verify the robot mounting position since they are mounted at angles.
 Once that is complete and the robot is in "idle", press "START".
 You should hear the brakes release.
 3. At this point all of the hardware is ready.
 SSH into the phoebe using